In my previous post (Autopilot FAQs), I tried to clarify the general misconceptions and give a clear overview of Windows Autopilot.

 But as you sign in to perform the auth and the Device reaches out to the Azure DRS endpoint to request the Join process, Azure DRS will fail to find a match for the corresponding Azure AD device object as provided in the request.

-The provisioning, in this case, will not fail as Azure DRS will create a new device object.
+In this case, the provisioning will not fail as Azure DRS will create a new device object.
 However, it will not have the ZTDID stamping.
-The provisioning will fall back to the consumer OOBE flow.
-The normal AAD join flow from OOBE.
+The provisioning will fall back to the consumer OOBE flow, which is the normal AAD join flow from OOBE.

 More explanation is coming in the next post, Part 3 of this Autopilot series, so stay tuned!